alphaprime-dev/sqlalchemy-temp/README.dialects.rst

 AsyncIO dialects
 ----------------

-As of version 1.4 SQLAlchemy supports also dialects that use asyncio drivers to interface with the database backend.
+As of version 1.4 ilikesql supports also dialects that use asyncio drivers to interface with the database backend.

-SQLAlchemy's approach to asyncio drivers is that the connection and cursor objects of the driver (if any) are adapted into a pep-249 compliant interface, using the ``AdaptedConnection`` interface class.
+ilikesql's approach to asyncio drivers is that the connection and cursor objects of the driver (if any) are adapted into a pep-249 compliant interface, using the ``AdaptedConnection`` interface class.
 Refer to the internal asyncio driver implementations such as that of ``asyncpg``, ``asyncmy`` and